-The other five company-wide components were all measures of service or customer growth.
+Five company-wide components were measures of service or customer growth.
 These measures were chosen for performance objectives because of the Company's belief that providing good service, and continually striving to improve service, will lead to improved customer retention and revenue growth.
-Customer growth, specifically in our PCS business, is also a direct measure of how well the Company is performing against our competitors in this business segment.
+Customer growth, specifically in our personal communications services ("PCS") business, is also a direct measure of how well the Company is performing against our competitors in this business segment.

-The five service components were equally weighted and collectively represented 20% of the total target bonus for all executives.
-Four of these five components were based on achieving better than a target level of trouble reports or number of network or service issues for regulated telephone, cable television, and internet services in Shenandoah County, Virginia, and for Converged Services' services.
-The fewer troubles reported or service issues incurred, the higher was the resulting achievement on that component.
+The five service components were weighted differently, and collectively represented 15% of the total target bonus for the chief executive officer, 10% for the chief operating officer, and 20% for all other named executives.
+Four of these five components were based on achieving better than a target level of trouble report indexes or number of network or service issues per 100 customers for regulated telephone, cable television, and Internet services in Shenandoah County, Virginia, and for the Company's Converged Services business segment.
+The fewer troubles reported or service issues incurred per 100 customers, the higher was the resulting achievement on that component.
 The last of the five service components was based on achieving certain levels of net customer additions in our PCS business, with increasing numbers of additions representing higher achievement.
-Each of the company-wide service goals was set so that a 100% achievement represented an improvement over similar measures in 2006, based on historical results and trends.
-The targets represented improvements of 2.0%, 4.7%, 9.1%, 8.0%, and 32.7%, respectively, for telephone, CATV, internet services, and Converged Services trouble reports, and PCS net additions.
+Each of the company-wide service goals was set so that a 100% achievement represented an improvement over similar measures in 2007, based on historical results and trends.
+The targets represented improvements of 1.3%, 25.5%, 5.3%, and 4.9%, respectively, for telephone, cable television ("CATV"), Internet services, and Converged Services trouble reports.
+PCS net additions were set based on expectations of lower sales based on tightening credit criteria, higher penetration levels of wireless services, and reflected a decrease of 11.2% from 2007 actual net additions.

-The following table sets forth the target achievement levels with respect to each of the company-wide service performance objectives as well as the actual percentage achievement for 2007.
+The following table sets forth the target achievement levels with respect to each of the company-wide service performance objectives as well as the actual percentage achievement for 2008.